rajs96/The-Effect-of-Drug-Abuse-On-Mental-Health/README.md

 ## Data
 The data comes from the Substance Abuse and Mental Health Services Administration.
 Specifically, it comes from the 2015 National Survey on Drug Use and Health.
 Because I am mostly interested in the effect that drugs have on young adults, I have chosen to focus on individuals between the ages of 18 and 25.
 There are several factors that the survey uses to delineate substance use, such as the number of days that the individual has used the substance in the past year.
 There are two dependent variables that I want to focus on in particular: the survey has devised its own sophisticated metrics to indicate whether an individual is psychologically distressed, in addition to whether the individual has had a major depressive episode in the past year.
 The data comes with a codebook that describes how the data was collected and how certain metrics were calculated; it also clarifies the meaning of all ambiguous numbers within the dataset.
 Hopefully, this will make data cleaning a relatively simple process.

+Look at the "Reports" for detailed info regarding methodology and results.